andreafabrizi/DNSProxy/README.md

 developments for sake of caching purposes.
 With the advent of DNS-over-HTTPS RFC as a standard the need to serve and properly expire caches became imperative.

 TTL specifies a maximum time to live, not a mandatory time to live.
-RFC2181: "Maximum of 2^31 - 1.
+RFC2181 defines a _maximum of 2^31 - 1_.
 When transmitted, this value shall be encoded in the less significant 31 bits of the 32 bit TTL field, with the most significant, or sign, bit set to zero.
 Implementations should treat TTL values received with the most significant bit set as if the entire value received was zero.
 Implementations are always free to place an upper bound on any TTL received, and treat any larger values as if they were that upper bound.

 ```
 https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control